 The meat course centred on lamb that was motivated into strands with the merest hint of cutlery and freshened up by charred gem lettuce.
 Before we transitioned into the sweets there was one more fish dish, rather adventurously pairing fish with a savoury granita.
 A bit more of an interval between courses would have seen us set about the plate more quickly and prevented the granita melting, far from the most offensive thing I’ve ever been served but not a plate that rewarded the effort I’m sure the chef put into it.

 Chocolate and strawberry themed plates were well executed and rounded out a well balanced sequence of courses that formed an enjoyable meal with some real high notes.
 The problem is that none of this stuff is actually on the menu any more.
 I’m confident I know the restaurant scene in York better than most and I had no idea any of this stuff was available.
 To spread the word and build an independent reputation as a restaurant rather than just a utility for a hotel takes time and considerable effort.
 I don’t know what the future holds for this place, but I can say that the tip I’d received to check this out was certainly justified.
-I’ll be keeping a closer eye on the place in future.
+I’ll be keeping a closer eye on Dewsnaps at the Churchill Hotel in future.